sfkonrad/M12_Challenge_Submission/README.md

 # `CREDIT RISK ANALYSIS REPORT`

 ### Introduction
 Credit risk poses a classification problem that is inherently imbalanced.
 This is caused by healthy loans far outnumbering risky loans.
-For this Project, we’ve applied various techniques to **train** and **evaluate** models with **imbalanced classes**.
+For this assignment, we’ve applied various techniques to **train** and **evaluate** models with **imbalanced classes**.
 A dataset composed of historical lending activity from a peer-to-peer lending services company was employed to build a model that can identify the creditworthiness of borrowers.

 The following sections constitute the scope of our analysis: